bancorprotocol/carbon-app/README.md

 # Debug

 The '/debug' route is available to debug the app (ex: localhost:3000/debug).
-It can be accessed directly by adding '/debug' to the url, or by pressing the "Debug" main menu option which is shown when the app is ran locally.
+It can be accessed directly by adding '/debug' to the url, or by pressing the `Debug` main menu option which is shown when the app is ran locally.
 From the debug page you can access the following features:

 - Set Imposter Account: Allows to set any account in the active network to impersonate.
 - Set Tenderly RPC: Allows to set the RPC URL from a Tenderly fork, as well as setting custom addresses for the [carbonController contract](https://github.com/bancorprotocol/carbon-contracts/blob/dev/contracts/carbon/CarbonController.sol) and the [carbonVoucher contract](https://github.com/bancorprotocol/carbon-contracts/blob/dev/contracts/voucher/Voucher.sol).
-Leaving "Unchecked Signer" checked is recommended as it avoids the need to populate all details of the transaction before returning it, and avoids transaction errors when using the app.
+Leaving `Unchecked Signer` checked is recommended as it avoids the need to populate all details of the transaction before returning it, and avoids transaction errors when using the app.
 - Tenderly Faucet: After setting the Tenderly RPC and Tenderly Account, the faucet can be used to add tokens to the impersonated wallet.
 - Transfer Strategy NFT allows to transfer the NFT that represents the strategy with ID `Strategy ID` to the `Recipient` wallet.
 The active wallet must be the owner of the NFT to be able to transfer it.
 - Notifications: allows to test `loading`, `success`, `failure` and `transaction` rejected notifications.